10 interesting facts to celebrate World Telecommunications Day

 • the birth of the Internet in the 60s

-4. People use most often their mobile phones for checking the time.
+4. People use their mobile phones to check the time.

-5. The Nokia beeping tone that announced you got an SMS on your mobile phone is a Morse Code for short text messages.
+5. The Nokia beeping tone that announces you got an SMS on your mobile phone is a Morse Code for short text messages.

 7. International calls are rarely transmitted via satellite nowadays.
-Instead, most are sent over fiber optics and VoIP, which leads to a significant improvement in the network and sound quality.
+Instead, most are sent over fiber optics and VoIP, which significantly improves the network and sound quality.

-9. It took almost a whole year to connect the first phone line between New York and San Francisco.
-Over 25000 km of copper wires were used as well as 140 000 telephone poles.
+9. Connecting the first phone line between New York and San Francisco took almost a year.
+Over 25000 km of copper wires and 140 000 telephone poles were used.

-10. Тhe first “smartphone” is considered to be IBM SIMON, released in 1993.
+10. The first “smartphone” is considered IBM SIMON, released in 1993.
 It had a calendar, fax, touchscreen, and other modern communication features.

-Yet, the work is not over when it comes to digital transformation and the role telecommunications play.
+Yet, the work is not over regarding digital transformation and telecommunications’s role.
 In the challenging times we live in, it is obvious that global access to telecommunications has to be improved.
-It is our responsibility to reduce technological inequality between nations and thus support sustainable economic growth and social development.
+We are responsible for reducing technological inequality between nations and thus support sustainable economic growth and social development.

 Don’t miss any more news or articles!